Where We Work

 Our Approach

-Coral reef conservation efforts in Puerto Rico build on successes in neighboring Caribbean islands and foster collaboration among stakeholders at the federal, regional, and local levels to ensure ocean habitats are protected for the benefit of people and nature.
-Effective management of marine and coastal protected areas is achieved through policy analysis and support of cooperative management efforts with local communities and stakeholders.
-Additionally, science-based decision-making
+Coral reef conservation efforts in Puerto Rico foster collaboration and science-based decision-making among stakeholders at the federal, regional, and local levels to ensure ocean habitats are protected for the benefit of people and nature.
+Effective management of marine and coastal protected areas is achieved through policy analysis, and support of cooperative management efforts with local communities and stakeholders.

 Our Accomplishments